serokell/blog-posts/typed-th-in-ghc-9/article.md

 ## Porting old TTH code with backward compatibility

 For this section, you may choose to use either GHC 8 or GHC 9.
-We will use the [`th-compat`](https://hackage.haskell.org/package/th-compat) package, besides the familiar [`template-haskell`](https://hackage.haskell.org/package/template-haskell) package, so make sure you load them.
+We will use the [`th-compat`](https://hackage.haskell.org/package/th-compat) package, besides the familiar [`template-haskell`](https://hackage.haskell.org/package/template-haskell) package, so make sure you load them both.

 The pattern is pretty similar to the workflow with `Code`, albeit with `Splice` now.